2021 BC Speakers

 We know your daughter is a future leader in STEM, give her a weekend off!

-Yes!
-There will be a chance to swim and canoe.
-All campers wishing to participate in water activities must pass a supervised swimming test in the lake.
+No, it is too cold to swim!
+There will be a chance to canoe.
+All campers wishing to participate in water activities must wear a life jacket.

 We will change most of the activities and all of the speakers each year!